kind-grape/vault_integrations/aws_auth/README.md

-# using AWS auth guide for Gitlab Runner (or anything running on AWS EC2)
+# Using AWS Auth Guide for Gitlab Runner (or anything running on AWS EC2)

 ## Concept of the AWS Auth
 AWS auth method provides automated mechanism to retrive vault token for IAM principles and AWS EC2 instance.